Coffee Drink

 • Store roasted beans in an airtight container away from heat to preserve the aromatic oils.

 Ipoh white coffee was created by Hainanese immigrants in Ipoh, Malaysia, in the early 20th century.
-To differentiate their brew from darker roasted kopi, they roasted beans slowly with palm-oil margarine, yielding a lighter color – hence the term white.
-Chef Wong Poh Ting at Old Town Kopitiam is credited with popularizing the addition of condensed milk, which balanced the mild coffee.
+To differentiate their brew from darker roasted kopi, they roasted beans slowly with palm-oil margarine, yielding a lighter color - hence the term white.
+Local histories more often point to old Ipoh kopitiam lineages such as Sin Yoon Loong and Nam Heong; specific individual-origin claims are harder to verify, so it is safer to describe the style as a broader Ipoh kopitiam tradition.
 Today Ipoh white coffee is a protected geographical indication and a proud symbol of the city’s heritage.

 Editor's Take